Ranking Top 10 Legnthiest NASCAR Tracks

 The next track in this list with a 1.54-mile race track in Georgia, Atlanta, the famous Atlanta Motor Speedway.

-It’s one of the oldest racing tracks, which has 24 degree turns and 5-degree straight banking.
+It’s one of the oldest racing tracks, with 24-degree turns and 5-degree straight banking.
 The race lap is 224.163 mph.

 This venue was first inaugurated in 1960 and later bought by Speedway Motorsports in 1990.
 This venue was originally a 1.5-mile oval.

-Then in 1997, it went through some significant renovations, and a quad-oval was added to the front stretch.
+Then in 1997, it underwent significant renovations, and a quad-oval was added to the front stretch.
 After the renovation, the track became one of the fastest on the NASCAR circuit.
 It is the fastest track on the NASCAR Sprint Cup Schedule.

-Atlanta Motor Speedway holds the most significant sporting events in the state of Georgia.
+Atlanta Motor Speedway holds the most significant sporting events in Georgia.
 The venue holds NASCAR Cup Series, NASCAR Xfinity Series, NASCAR Camping World Truck Series, and Atlanta Track Club.

 8. Sonoma Raceway